Omega0x013/focus-point-docs/docs/source/func.rst

 ``getNextDays(date, days)``

-   Generates an array of dates for the next specified number of days starting from a given date.
+   Generates an array of dates for the next specified number of days starting from a given date

 .. code-block:: javascript